 Sciatica is pain along the sciatic nerve.
 It usually results from compression of nerve roots in the lower back.
 Common causes include intervertebral disk herniation, osteophytes, and narrowing of the spinal canal (spinal stenosis).
 Symptoms include pain radiating from the buttocks down the leg.
 Diagnosis sometimes involves MRI or CT.
 Electromyography and nerve conduction studies can identify the affected level.
 Treatment includes symptomatic measures and sometimes surgery, particularly if there is a neurologic deficit.

 Sciatica is typically caused by nerve root compression, usually due to intervertebral disk herniation (see Herniated Nucleus Pulposus), bony irregularities (eg, osteoarthritic osteophytes, spondylolisthesis), spinal stenosis, or, much less often, intraspinal tumor or abscess.
 Compression may occur within the spinal canal or intervertebral foramen.
 The nerves can also be compressed outside the vertebral column, in the pelvis or buttocks.
-L5-S1, L4-L5, and L3-L4 nerve roots are most often affected (see Effects of Spinal Cord Dysfunction by Segmental Level).
+L5-S1, L4-L5, and L3-L4 nerve roots are most often affected (see Table 1: Effects of Spinal Cord Dysfunction by Segmental Level).

 Symptoms and Signs